List of Campus Clubs:

 Model United Nations

-Model United Nations (MUN) is a club offers students the opportunity to simulate the work of the United Nations and its various agencies in simulated diplomacy, and bargaining and negotiations in a multilateral international context.
-Working directly along side the Political Science 210 course, Model United Nations to emphasize extemporaneous speaking and experiential learning to provide students with practical experience in international politics.
+The College of the Canyons Model United Nations Club offers students the opportunity to simulate the work of the United Nations and its various agencies.
+The club engages members in independent research, active learning, simulated diplomacy, and bargaining and negotiations in a multilateral international context.
+Building on the political science department's Model U.N. program, giving students an opportunity to continue their participation in the simulations beyond the course and to work with other students in support of the Model U.N.
+Program.

 For More Information Email: email@example.com